linrongbin16/commons.nvim/docs/commons_tables.md

 ### `List`

-High-level list/array data structure, provide a set of APIs highly close to [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+High-level list/array data structure.

-?> The API signatures are heavily influenced by Javascript Array, but some APIs are different because: anyway lua is not javascript, it's designed to be purely functional programming without side-effect.
+?> The API design is heavily influenced by [Javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [lodash](https://lodash.com/docs), but some APIs are different because: anyway lua is not javascript, it's designed to be purely functional programming without side-effect.

 #### Methods